Guzzler/Guzzler/README.md

 - 🌱 I’m always looking to learn a variety of things
 - 👯 I’m looking to collaborate to build open source educational, accessible and fun games!
 - 🥅 2020 Goals: Contribute more to Open Source projects and develop a higher tech stack base
-- ⚡ Fun fact: I love to play sports, video games and build stuff!
+- ⚡ Fun fact: I love to play sports and video games and enjoy building beautiful stuff!

 ### Connect with me: